Worthy of My Song (Worthy of It All)

 "Worthy of My Song (Worthy of It All)" is a song performed by American contemporary worship collective Maverick City Music and American singers Phil Wickham and Chandler Moore featuring Mav City Gospel Choir.
-It was released as a standalone single on April 8, 2022.
+It was released as the second single for later released album The Maverick Way Complete on April 8, 2022.
 Phil Wickham released a solo studio-recorded version of the song on April 22, 2022.
 The song was written by Phil Wickham and Steven Furtick, with David Brymer and Ryan Hall being credited as songwriters on account of the sampling of the song "Worthy of It All."

 "Worthy of My Song (Worthy of It All)" debuted at number 27 on the US Hot Christian Songs chart, and at number 11 on the Hot Gospel Songs chart.

 Composition

 "Worthy of My Song (Worthy of It All)" is composed in the key of D with a tempo of 70 beats per minute and a musical time signature of 4/4.